What Type of Property Is Assessed?

 There are three approaches to determining the fair market value of a property:

-- Market Data Approach - This approach uses the sales of properties similar to the subject are analyzed and the sale prices adjusted to account for differences in the compared properties to the subject to determine the fair market value.
+- Market Data Approach - This approach uses the sales of properties similar to the subject property.
+These sales are analyzed, and the sale prices adjusted to account for differences in the sold properties to the subject property to determine the fair market value.

 - potential gross income from the market